-- daily or hourly or setting the offer MW to 0 MW.
+- The MMU recommends that, for calculating the penalty for a tier 2 resource failing to meet its scheduled obligation during a spinning event, the penalty should be based on the actual time since the last spinning event of 10 minutes or longer during which the resource performed because performance is only measured for events 10 minutes or longer and that the tier 2 shortfall penalty should include LOC payments as well as SRMCP and MW of shortfall.
 (Priority: Medium.
-First reported 2013.
-Status: Partially adopted.) - The MMU recommends that, for calculating the penalty for a tier 2 resource failing to meet its scheduled obligation during a spinning event, the penalty should be based on the actual time since the last spinning event of 10 minutes or longer during which the resource performed because performance is only measured for events 10 minutes or longer and that the tier 2 shortfall penalty should include LOC payments as well as SRMCP and MW of shortfall.
-(Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that aggregation not be permitted to offset unit specific penalties for failure to respond to a synchronized reserve event.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the use of Degree of Generator Performance (DGP) in the synchronized reserve market solution and improve the actual tier 1 estimate.
 If PJM continues to use DGP, DGP should be documented in PJM's manuals.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that the details of VACAR Reserve Sharing Agreement (VRSA) be made public, including any responsibilities assigned to PJM and including the amount of reserves that Dominion commits to meet its obligations under the VRSA.
+Status: Adopted October 1, 2022.) - The MMU recommends that the details of VACAR Reserve Sharing Agreement (VRSA) be made public, including any responsibilities assigned to PJM and including the amount of reserves that Dominion commits to meet its obligations under the VRSA.
 (Priority: Medium.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends that the VRSA be terminated and, if necessary, replaced by a reserve sharing agreement between PJM and VACAR South, similar to agreements between PJM and other bordering areas.
 (Priority: Medium.
 First reported 2020.
-Status: Not adopted.) - The MMU recommends that a reason code be attached to every hour in which PJM market operations adds additional DASR MW.
+Status: Adopted October 1, 2022.) - The MMU recommends that a reason code be attached to every hour in which PJM market operations adds additional DASR MW.
 (Priority: Medium.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM modify the DASR market to ensure that all resources cleared incur a real-time performance obligation.
+Status: Adopted October 1, 2022.) - The MMU recommends that PJM modify the DASR market to ensure that all resources cleared incur a real-time performance obligation.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.)
+Status: Adopted October 1, 2022.)